 The safeguarding of children is paramount in the governance of the School; Ampleforth Abbey and College are committed to promoting the highest standards in policy and practice.
 All our staff receive regular safeguarding training and updates in order to provide them with the knowledge and skills to safeguard children effectively.
 Students are taught about safeguarding and know how to contact an appropriate adult (including House Parents, Chaplains, Matrons or Tutors) if they need support.

-Since her appointment in April 2018, Emma Moody has reported back to trustees and to the Charity Commission her initial assessment that staff at the College are committed to keeping children in their care safe and that child protection systems "on the ground" are working to protect children from harm.
-She also reported back to trustees and regulators that staff operate within a policy framework which created a safe environment for their students.
-The senior leadership team will continue to work with statutory agencies and regulators and ensure the school’s systems for safeguarding are robust and the safety of children is paramount.
+The senior leadership team will continue to work with Emma Moody, statutory agencies and regulators and ensure the school’s systems for safeguarding are robust and the safety of children is paramount.
 Trustees are wholly committed to the safety of children as their charitable beneficiaries and have undertaken a focussed programme training and development in relation to safeguarding.

 A Safeguarding Charter has been developed as a live resource for the trustees, staff, pupils and volunteers at the College.
-Realising the commitments set out in the Charter will be a cross-site activity and will be driven by a new Director of Safeguarding who will take up post in the new year.
+Realising the commitments set out in the Charter will be a cross-site activity and will be driven by a new Director of Safeguarding who will take up post in April 2019.

 Links to the College's Child Protection and Safeguarding Policy and Procedures may be found here.